 How can I make the most of now?

 If you want to change your Virtual Question, some people write their new Virtual Question on a card.
 They look at their new question and keep it in their person.
 Some write the question on post-it -notes and put them on their refrigerators or computer monitors.
 You have to consciously use your Virtual Question for at least a month for it to become automatic.

 Another way to install this new Virtual Question is to imagine or pretend there is a plexiglass plate about 2 feet in front of you with your new question written on the plexiglass in your favorite color that will allow you to see through the plexiglass without distracting your vision.

-In addition if you have problems installing your new question, you can focused on your old limiting Virtual Question for a few minutes using the EMDR, EMI, or FreeSpotting procedures.
-The old Virtual Question will lose it’s emotional charge and the beliefs associated with the question.
+In addition if you have problems installing your new question, you can focused on your old limiting Virtual Question for a few minutes using the “FreeSpotting” technique:(link: /a-wonderful-self-help-technique-2/ The old Virtual Question will lose its emotional charge and the beliefs associated with the question.
 Then you can install your new question again using the above processes.

 BTW: The other twenty percent of the population has a “Virtual Statement”.
 Example: “Do it Right!”
 Go through the same above processes to find yours and change it if it is necessary for your happiness.